education.vic.gov.au

 For a range of tools and advice for the assessment and reporting of the English language proficiency and progress of students, refer to:

-The ‘Information sheet for parents and carers about the EAL curriculum’ document is available to download in different languages.
+The ‘Information sheet for parents and carers about the EAL curriculum’ document is available to download in the following languages:

 Reviewed 15 April 2020